Skip to main content

 • Perfectly matched to your branding

-• It should use a colour that contrasts with most UI elements
+• Use a colour that contrasts with most UI elements

 Message Hierarchy